Rutu0912/CV_Claim_Extractor/README.md

 ### Option 2: Download ZIP

-If Git is not installed, download the repository as a ZIP file from GitHub and extract it locally.
+Download the repository as a ZIP file from GitHub and extract it locally.

 Open a terminal inside the extracted project folder.

-Create a virtual environment and install dependencies:
+### Install Dependencies

 ```bash
 python -m venv venv